channgo2203/channgo2203.github.io/_posts/2020-12-30-Xequation.md

 known as `perturbations`. __`Xequation`__ is a new framework for verifying the `robustness of ML-based safety-critical applications`.
-The analysis is fully automatic and derives the estimated probability of how robust a model is w.r.t perturbations, called statistical robustness.
+The analysis is fully automatic and derives the estimated probability of how robust a model is w.r.t perturbations, called `statistical robustness`.

-The new technique combines the model checking techniques with temporal logics for probabilistic programs with an adaptation of multi-level splitting, a method for estimating the probability of rare events to the statistical robustness.
+The new technique combines the `model checking techniques with temporal logics` for probabilistic programs with an adaptation of `multi-level splitting`, a method for estimating the probability of rare events to the statistical robustness.
-As a result, the framework provides a unifying formalization of the perturbation generation process and a definition of robustness from a formal methods perspective.
+As a result, the framework provides a unifying `formalization of the perturbation` generation process and a definition of robustness from a formal methods perspective.
-An advantage of the technique is that it has an ability to scale to much larger ML models, e.g. deep neutral networks used in autonomous driving software stack, than formal methods approaches such as using an automated theorem prover.
+An advantage of the technique is that it has an ability to scale to `much larger ML models`, e.g. deep neutral networks used in autonomous driving software stack, than formal methods approaches such as using an automated theorem prover.
 The effectiveness of the technique is demonstrated with a prototype implementation that is able to automatically verify on benchmark problems, while scaling to larger